Scotland’s Oldest Bridges.

 I'll be a brig when ye're a shapeless cairn!

-Today the Auld Brig of Ayr is a pedestrian pathway and historical monument, mainly dating from around 1585.
+Today the Auld Brig of Ayr is a pedestrian pathway and historical monument mainly dating from around 1585.
 There may be some foundation remains from the 15th century.
-There are four arches, each of differing masonry, reflecting many rebuilds over the centuries.
-The depressed voussoirs are in dressed stone and the spandrels are in rubble.
+There are four segmental arches, each of differing masonry, reflecting many rebuilds over the centuries.
+The recessed voussoirs are in dressed stone and the spandrels are in rubble.
 There are massive cutwaters but no refuges.
 The old lamps have been preserved.
 Parapets are stepped upwards at both ends and come from a later period.
+The arches are of 52ft span and rise 27ft above the waterline.
+It is 13ft wide between the parapets.

-The Auld Brig appears on Roy's survey and on Blaeu's Atlas.
-Pont did not cover Ayrshire but Gordon’s map from the same period does include Ayr Bridge.
+The Auld Brig appears on Roy's survey, Adair’s map and Blaeu's Atlas.
+Pont did not cover Ayrshire, but Gordon’s map from the same period does include Ayr Bridge.